This post may contain affiliate links. Please read our disclosure policy.

 And this is also what chef Ludivine is using most of the time to create mousse cakes and other pastries:

-When I learned how to make pastry, it was only about how to make layer cakes, croissants, puff pastry, custards and some very old school cakes.
+When I learned how to make pastries, it was only about how to make layer cakes, croissants, puff pastries, custards, and some very old-school cakes.
 But today, a pastry is no longer only about the taste, it is also about the looks.

 I am fascinated by all the new techniques that are constantly coming out on how to make fancy pastries and love to learn something new every single day.